By Boyce Thompson

 Plan 438-1 features large glass windows and sliding glass doors that connect house and garden.

-By contrast, this plan (plan 438-1 above) by Robert Nebolon Architects mimics the California production homes developed by Eichler, picking up on their shallow roof pitch, overhangs, and narrow rafters.
-The firm even specified grooved exterior panel siding to match the pattern on Eichler homes.
+By contrast, this plan (pictured above) mimics the California production homes developed by Eichler, picking up on their shallow roof pitch, overhangs, and narrow rafters.
+The firm even specified grooved exterior panel siding to match the pattern on mid century modern house plans.
 The only windows facing the street are high clerestories.
 All the major rooms of the house have vaulted ceilings, paneled to give them texture, with exposed rafter beams.
 The ceilings follow the roof line, creating spatial excitement inside the house, and extend over the patio in back.

 Plan 552-2 features multiple access points to the outdoor-living spaces.